LibreELEC/actions/docs/build-lxc-gha-runner.md

 cat ~/.ssh/*.pub
 ```

-> Copy the key to the targeted upload server and do a initial connection to allow the key.
+> Copy the key to the targeted upload server (test, addons ...) and do a initial connection to allow the key.

 ```shell
 ssh runner@some.url.com -p 3344